Nerwyn/android-tv-card/.github/CONTRIBUTING.md

 You should now be able to test that your changes work!
 Try to test your changes on multiple different browsers or devices.
 I've run into a lot of issues with different browsers and mobile webviews behaving differently, especially iOS/iPadOS webview.

+## The editor and documentation

+This project features a UI editor for all fields.
+Any new fields added to the frontend configuration must be accessible from this editor (barring templating certain fields).
+This includes creating new sub-editors for new features.
+The editor is admittedly a huge mess that, and I'm open to doing this work if needed.

+Any new features should be documented in the README.
+This does not include new default keys, sources, and icons.

 ## Make a pull request

 Once you think your code is ready, make a pull request on the original repository!
 Make sure to use [the included PR template](https://github.com/Nerwyn/android-tv-card/blob/main/.github/PULL_REQUEST_TEMPLATE/pull_request.md).